Procaseycash/DevCenter-Test/DevCenter/test-ui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Running the UI Artboard and Bundling

+By default, the artboard is loaded as the the dashboard while navigating to dashboard/bundling will take you to the Bundling UI

+You can also click on floown under project in sidebar to see bundling ui